 The cheapest way to pay in Kenya is by withdrawing as much Kenyan Shilling as you can from an ATM in one go (the maximum is generally about €400).
 Use a banking pass (debit card) for this, rather than a credit card.
 If you are asked if you wish to perform the transaction with or without ‘conversion’, always choose ‘without conversion’.
-This makes it so you pay as little transaction costs as possible to the local Kenyan bank as well as you own bank back at home.
+This makes it so you pay as little transaction costs as possible to the local Kenyan bank, as well as your own bank back at home.
 Pinning is not always available in Kenya, especially outside of Nairobi.
-It is therefore always wise to keep sufficient cash money at hand, especially if you haven’t paid for your lodgings upfront.
+It is therefore always wise to keep sufficient cash at hand, especially if you haven’t paid for your lodgings upfront.
 However, don’t keep too much money in your wallet, for safety reasons.
-It is best to keep a part of the money in your hand luggage, main luggage, accomodation and/or rental car.
+It is best to keep a part of the money in your hand luggage, main luggage, accommodation and/or rental car.

 You might need to unblock your debit card for use in Kenya.
 To avoid fraud, many banks have a safety measure in place for payments outside of Europe.
 Unblocking can be easily done through the website of your bank.